swiftlang/swift-evolution/proposals/0292-package-registry-service.md

 we believe that digital signatures may offer additional guarantees of authenticity and non-repudiation beyond what's possible with checksums alone.

-### Addition of a `publish` subcommand

-Most package managers —
-including the ones described in the introduction to this proposal — follows what we describe as a <dfn>"push"</dfn> model.
-When a package owner releases a new version of their software, a client runs a command locally and pushes the results to a server.

-However,
-the "push" model reflects a tradition of software deployment that predates modern source code management and build automation.
-As package maintainers can attest, this approach often involves a lot of manual effort and trial-and-error guesswork.
-It also lacks strong guarantees about reproducibility and software traceability.

-Taking inspiration from current best-practices like continuous integration (CI) and continuous delivery (CD), this proposal instead follows what we describe a "pull" model.
-When a package owner releases a new version of their software, their sole responsibility is to notify the package registry.
-The server does all the work of downloading the source code and packaging it up for distribution.

-We considered but rejected the idea of a `publish` subcommand for a few different reasons.
-For one, we worried that the existence of `swift package archive-source` would cause confusion to anyone more familiar with another "push"-style package ecosystem.
-The specification's open-ended policy for a registry's authentication model also proved to be a complicating factor.
-But the deciding factor was that we saw `publish` as unnecessary;
-we imagine package publication to be the final outcome of a successful CI /CD pipeline to be run automatically, rather than a command to be run manually.

 ## Future directions

 Defining a standard interface for package registries lays the groundwork for several useful features.

+### Package publication

+A package registry is responsible for determining which package releases are made available to a consumer.
+This proposal sets no policies for how package releases are published to a registry.

+Many package managers —
+including the ones mentioned above — and artifact repository services, such as
+[Docker Hub],
+[JFrog Artifactory],
+and [AWS CodeArtifact]
+follow what we describe as a <dfn>"push"</dfn> model of publication:
+When a package owner wants to releases a new version of their software, they produce a build locally and push the resulting artifact to a server.
+This model has the benefit of operational simplicity and flexibility.
+For example,
+maintainers have an opportunity to digitally sign artifacts before uploading them to the server.

+Alternatively,
+a system might incorporate build automation techniques like continuous integration (CI) and continuous delivery (CD) into what we describe as a "pull" model:
+When a package owner wants to release a new version of their software, their sole responsibility is to notify the package registry;
+the server does all the work of downloading the source code and packaging it up for distribution.
+This model can provide strong guarantees about reproducibility, quality assurance, and software traceability.

+We intend to work with industry stakeholders to develop standards for publishing Swift packages in a future, optional extension to the registry specification.

 ### Package removal